MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/Keyword.md

 ## <a name="applylabel-string-name-"></a>applyLabel(string name)
 Applies the label to the keyword.

 You may apply a maximum of 50 labels to a keyword.
+For an example that adds a label to a keyword, see [Using labels](../examples/labels.md).

 ### Arguments
 |Name|Type|Description|